Lalaplace/Master/README.md

 Participant.xlsx contains the rewards that the participant received.

-Fitness Background Investigation1.xlsx is the general questionnaire.
+Fitness Background Investigation1.xlsx is the all questionnaire.